logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-repositories/_index.md

 To work with TestArchitect, you must be connected to at least one repository.
 A repository is managed by a repository server, or RS.
 Installation of TestArchitect on your machine includes, by default, the installation of a repository server.
 This allows you to create, and work with, a repository on your local machine \(the “localhost”\).
 In fact, the SampleRepository that is included with TestArchitect resides on your own machine.

-**Note:** In an organization, most working repositories are maintained on one or more servers.
+{{<note>}} In an organization, most working repositories are maintained on one or more servers.
 When you participate in a test project, you typically connect to a shared repository on a central repository server.
 You may even share your own local repository with others, so that *your* machine acts as a repository server for a group.

 When you start TestArchitect for the first time, you see the sample repository \(SampleRepository\), which appears as a node on the TestArchitect explorer tree panel at left.
 This is the example repository that is shipped with TestArchitect and stored on your local machine.